Refine

 Apply

 There continues to be increased awareness about how important the early years of life are for healthy brain development in infants, toddlers, and preschoolers.
 This is a great first step in prioritizing high quality early care and education experiences for all children.
-But this often leaves people wondering, well, so what?
-What does that mean?
+But this often leaves people wondering, what does that mean?
 How do children actually learn?
-Understanding how children learn is critical to understanding why the early years are so important.
 Understanding how children learn ensures the environments and experiences we’re providing for them are developmentally appropriate, high quality, and will ultimately establish a foundation for future success.

 Play allows for this holistic development because it naturally encompasses all three domains.
-And if that’s not convincing enough, the Journal of the American Academy of Pediatrics (AAP) has said, “Play is so important to optimal child development that it has been recognized by the United Nations High Commission for Human Rights as a right of every child.”
+The Journal of the American Academy of Pediatrics (AAP) has said, “Play is so important to optimal child development that it has been recognized by the United Nations High Commission for Human Rights as a right of every child.”

 Let’s make this more concrete with some examples.
 Here are specific examples of learning domains and the play activities that support them.